kemitchell/saas-package/README.md

 ## Add-Ons

+Add-ons supplement the base terms with template obligations of various kinds.
+Riders can then fill in the details, or rely on the add-on's defaults.

 - _Patent_ to supplement the standard patent-risk compromise in the base terms with warranty and indemnity for all patent infringement from covered use of the service

 - _Uptime_ for service-uptime service-level agreements